Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 How Does Turret Adjustment Work?

-In reality, these labels correspond to the point of impact instead of the reticle point of aim.
+In reality, these labels correspond to the point of impact INSTEAD of the reticle point of aim.

 How It Appears in the Reticle

-So, dialing your turret to the left moves the reticle to the right.
+Dialing your turret to the left moves the reticle to the right.
 At the same time, as you dial your turret up, the reticle goes down.

-When this happens, a rifle shooter tends to look beyond the reticle to see if there’s any problem.
 If you find yourself in this scenario, you’re more likely to diagnose why no bullet impact appears in the paper.

 Some would even go as far as fixing over-torqued rings.
 If all else fails, a few might even start doubting their mount and scope’s quality.
+I know I did.

 Aiming Beyond the Optic